TheBevyFlock/bevy-quickstart-book/book/src/terms.md

 ## ECS

+Bevy is fundamentally a data-driven game framework.
+As such, understanding how it achieves this through implementing an ECS pattern is necessary to use bevy.

+Luckily, getting started only needs surface-level understanding.
+Further progress will then be achieved by getting more familiar with structuring your logic around the ECS paradigm.

 ### E for Entity

 An Entity is a unique identifier that represents a general-purpose object in the ECS.
 It acts as a pointer.